null-zeo/nulo-zeo/README.md

 my actual name is **Davi**

--im studying how to develop progams
+- im studying how to develop progams
--i learning to understand the computer language
+- i learning to understand the computer language

--my e-mail is down there.
+- my e-mail is down there.

 davi.calcado.barbosa@escola.pr.gov.br